KCErb/lucky-hasura-docker/README.md

 I will be tagging LHD with "releases".
 I'll tag a commit of this repo whenever there has been an update to Lucky or Hasura and someone (probably me) has actually run through them and verified that they work.
 So you can see immediately when and with what versions this has last been tested.

-LHD has directories and files that you should add to your Lucky project, but you can't just drop them in.
-So let's walk through and get a basic understanding of what we're adding here.
+LHD has directories and files that you should add to your Lucky project, so go ahead and clone that down into a separate local directory for a start.
+We'll be modifying it and then moving files from LHD to the lucky project.

-### LHD Search and Replace
+### LHD Step 1: Search and Replace

 The repo has a few "variables" that you should use search and replace to customize to your project.
 They are: